Owner & Trainer - Karen Cobb

 Photo Courtesy: GMA

 Karen grew up in a family of veterinarians.
 She started training dogs in 1994.
 Her first dogs were two Shiba Inus, which is a breed not known for being obedient.
 Training Shibas is actually similar to training a cat.
-Karen competed in agility and obedience competition with them and they were ranked in the top 5 for their breed in the country in both sports.
-She studied psychology in college, read many books, apprenticed under talented trainers, attended many training seminars and classes and began training dogs professionally in 1997.
-She focused mostly on behavior and problem solving as well as aggression problems.
+Karen competed in agility and obedience competition with them and they were ranked in the top 3 for their breed in the country in both sports.
+She studied psychology at the University of Miami, read many books, apprenticed under talented trainers, attended many training seminars and classes and began training dogs professionally in 1997.
+She focused mostly on behavior issues, problem solving as well as aggression problems.

 For her next dog, Karen decided to find a more cooperative breed and decided on a Briard.
 She got “Norman” in 2009, and planned on having him be her obedience and agility competition dog.
 Karen decided to also teach Norman a few tricks, like wiping his paws before he came in the house and wiping his beard after drinking water.
 This then lead into teaching amazing tricks like riding a bicycle, riding a scooter, skateboard, jump rope and even teaching him to surf.
 Karen and Norman have since achieved more than they ever could have imagined.
 They went on to star in two seasons of the Hallmark and Animal Planet reality show "Who Let the Dogs Out?"
 Karen had a training tips segment on the show teaching viewers how to solve household manners problems.
 You can see some of these tips at http://www.normanthescooterdog.com/training-tips They hold Two Guinness World Records for Fastest 30 m on a Scooter by a Dog and Fastest 30 m on a Bicycle by a Dog.
 The duo then won the prize of Best Trick on the CW World Dog Awards, hosted by George Lopez, in 2016.